-Service-Learning Reflections (50 points): Throughout the semester, you will participate in several written and/or oral reflections about your service-learning experiences.
+Written and/Oral Reflections (50): Throughout the semester, you will participate in series of individual written and/or oral reflections about your experience with the organization and your group members.
 Your instructor will explain more about the requirements for these reflections.

-Group Podcast Assignment (100 Points Total): Each service-learning group will work together to create a podcast series about their group's service-learning organization and their experiences.
+Group Podcast Assignment (150 points): In a group will work together to create a podcast series related to your Service-Learning and Society project.
 This project focuses on storytelling, first-person accounts and interviews.
-Podcasts will be due throughout the semester and played/discussed on Reflection Days.
+Podcasts will be due throughout the semester.
 Your instructor will provide specific details about what is required for each podcast episode along with deadlines and group member roles.